farimarwat/YoutubeDl-Boom/README.md

 #  📥 YoutubeDl Setup Guide

-## 🔹 Overview
-`YoutubeDlFileManager` handles the downloading of required dependencies like **YouTubeDL, FFmpeg, and Aria2c**.
-This ensures minimal **APK size** by fetching only necessary files during the first install.

----

 ## 🛠 Step 1: Declare a Global Variable
 We create a **nullable** global variable to store the `YoutubeDL` instance.